 As we mentioned, omega-3 fatty acids are a powerful, natural way to reduce inflammation and balance the omega-6s in your dog’s body.
-While many dog foods and supplement use fish oil as an omega-3 ingredient, by far our favorite source is the green lipped mussel, found in our Flexerna supplement, which contains a more diverse omega-3 profile to efficiently and effectively combat joint pain and inflammation.
+While many dog foods and supplements use fish oil as an omega-3 ingredient, by far our favorite source is the green-lipped mussel found in our Flexerna supplement, which contains a more diverse omega-3 profile to efficiently and effectively combat joint pain and inflammation.

 2. Lean Protein